tari-labs/tari-university/layer2scaling/scriptless-scripts/PITCHME.md

 - Scriptless scripts involve the 'magicking' of digital signatures so that they can only be created by faithful execution of a smart contract (using Schnorr signatures)
 - They have been considered to be limited in power
-- As a recap: Mimblewimble is a blockchain design with no permanent data except kernels and their signatures; supports only script less scripts (anything that supports Schnorr signatures will support scriptless scripts-which is how it derives its privacy and scaling properties
+- As a recap: Mimblewimble is a block chain design with no permanent data except kernels and their signatures; supports only script less scripts (anything that supports Schnorr signatures will support scriptless scripts-which is how it derives its privacy and scaling properties

 ---